 Lyn is the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
 Lyn was formerly Head of the School of Psychological Science, La Trobe University and Inaugural Director of the Victorian Parenting Centre.
-She is a clinical psychologist and specialist in couple, child, family and group therapy, as well as conflict resolution.
+She is a clinical psychologist specialising in couple, child, family and group therapy, as well as conflict resolution.
 Lyn sits on a number of Federal Government expert advisory and reference groups to do with mental health policy and service delivery.
 She is a Fellow of the Australian Institute of Company Directors and the Australian Institute of Management.
-Lyn has been a Board Member since 1993, chairs the Practice Quality Committee and has been President since October 2014.
+Lyn has been a Board Member since 1993, chairs the Practice Quality Committee and was Vice-President from May 2013.
+Lyn has been President of the Board since October 2014.

-Mr. Peter Gome - Vice President
+Mr. Peter Gome - Vice president

-Peter is an experienced CFO with an international career spanning over 30 years.
+Peter is an experienced Chief Financial Officer (CFO) with an international career spanning over 30 years.
 He spent the majority of his career at BP with roles in Australia and internationally including the UK.
 His last roles at BP were as CFO for various business units including exploration and production and marketing.
-Subsequently he has held a number of Australian CFO and COO roles with mid-tier companies in the oil, transport and printing and construction project management industries.
-He is currently the CEO of Football Federation Victoria, the governing body for soccer in the state.
+Subsequently he has held a number of Australian CFO and Chief Operating Officer (COO) roles with mid-tier companies in the oil, transport and printing and construction project management industries.
+He has just concluded his most recent role as the CEO of Football Federation Victoria, the governing body for soccer in the state.
 Peter blends his strong leadership and finance background with strategic marketing skills and experience and has lectured in the Master of Marketing and MBA programs at Monash University.
-Peter holds Fellow membership of both the AICD and CPA.
-He joined the RAV Board in 2009 and chairs the Audit, Finance and Investment Committee.
-Peter has been Vice- President since October 2014.
+He holds Fellow membership of both the AICD and CPA.
+He joined the RAV Board in 2009 and chairs the Audit Committee.
+Peter has been Vice-President since October 2014.